Bentall Centre, Kingston upon Thames: Stores

-Major stores in the centre include Bentalls department store, an Apple Store, Zara, H&M, Waterstones, EE, Starbucks, Vodafone and WHSmith.
+Major stores in the centre include Bentalls, Apple, Zara, H&M, Waterstones, EE, Vodafone and WHSmith.

 Unique features

 The shopping centre's atrium ceiling is higher than the nave of Westminster Abbey or the dome of St Paul's Cathedral.
 The original department store's 1935 façade designed by Maurice Webb was retained.

-Another significant feature of the centre is an escalator which travels from the ground to the second floor.
-It is the largest single truss escalator in the world with only a top and bottom support.
+Another notable feature of the centre is an escalator that travels from the ground to the second floor.
+It is the largest single-truss escalator in the world, supported only at the top and bottom.

 When opened, a statue of Leonard Bentall by William Reid Dick was placed on the top floor looking down across the whole centre.
 However, when Fenwick bought the department store in 2001, they moved it to a secondary location as they believed it affected the sight lines into the store.

 On opening, the Bentall Centre was the first shopping centre in the UK to adopt a "no smoking" policy throughout.